aneeshsv/repository/README.md

 repository
 ==========

-Assignment - System Analyst for Bangalore Location
+Assignment for System Analyst for Bangalore Location

 This is a sample shell script where a user will be able to do the following tasks through menu once the program is started.